 Even when a sailboat is approaching a powerboat, the sailboat will still serve as a stand-on vessel because of its limited maneuverability.

 Let’s consider another situation where a powerboat is about to cross paths with a sailboat under sail.
 What should the powerboat do?
 In such a situation, the powerboat is the give-way vessel and must adjust its course and speed to allow the sailboat passage.

 Sailboats are usually stand-on vessel when meeting a recreational powerboat or any power-driven vessel, but there are exceptions.

 When a sailboat overtakes a powerboat which vessel is the stand on the vessel?
 In such a situation, the overtaking vessel is always the give-way vessel regardless of its propulsion type.

 Another situation where a sailing vessel is a give-way vessel when meeting a power-driven vessel is when the motorized boat is limited in its ability to maneuver or is not under command.
 This is the situation where the sailboat needs to react and adjust accordingly to avoid any untoward incident.

 Other situations where a sailing vessel is a give-way vessel include but are not limited to when the other boat is restricted in its visibility, and when a vessel is engaged in fishing.
-Keep in mind that it takes longer for sailboats to adjust their speed and course compared to boats using an engine.
+Remember that it takes longer for sailboats to adjust their speed and course than boats using an engine.

 If you have any comments or suggestions about boating right of way or any related topics, please leave them below.
 We’re eager to hear from you.